- Assistant Professor

 - BA (HK); MA (Birmingham); PhD (Aston)

-Dr. Eva Ng graduated from The University of Hong Kong with a BA in Translation.
-She holds an MA in Translation and Linguistics from the University of Birmingham and a PhD in Forensic Linguistics from Aston University, both in the United Kingdom.
+Dr Eva Ng graduated from The University of Hong Kong with a BA in Translation, and holds an MA in Translation and Linguistics from the University of Birmingham and a PhD in Forensic Linguistics from Aston University, both in the United Kingdom.
 She was a staff court interpreter in the Judiciary of the Hong Kong Government before she joined the Translation Programme of the School of Chinese.
-Her areas of teaching and research include translation and interpreting, court interpreting and bilingual courtroom discourse analysis.
+Her research interests include legal translation and interpreting, bilingual courtroom discourse analysis, language and law, language and power in courtroom discourse.
+Her research uniquely integrates her substantial professional experience as a court interpreter and her academic training in forensic linguistics.
+Her studies in courtroom interpreting demonstrate how linguistic inequalities in the judicial process may impact on the delivery of justice, and explore to what extent these inequalities can be mitigated by the mediation of the court interpreter.
+Her works have appeared in leading international journals including International Journal of Speech, Language and the Law, International Journal for the Semiotics of Law, Language and Law, and International Journal of Interpreter Education.
+She has published a monograph, a co-authored book, and an edited volume with John Benjamins Publishing Company, a leading academic publisher specialised in the field of Translation Studies and Linguistics.

 GRANTS & AWARDS